ArzaqDoudar/landing-page/README.md

 # Landing Page Project

+The landing page is a JS project to learn how can we work with DOM and how to change the structure of HTML using JS.

 ## Instructions

 The starter project has some HTML and CSS styling to display a static version of the Landing Page project.
 You'll need to convert this project from a static project to an interactive one.
 This will require modifying the HTML and CSS files, but primarily the JavaScript file.